gravitational/teleport/docs/3.2/admin-guide.md

     # Determines the interval at which Teleport will send keep-alive messages.
 The
     # default value mirrors sshd at 15 minutes.  keep_alive_count_max is the number
-    # of messed keep-alive messages before the server tears down the connection to the
+    # of missed keep-alive messages before the server tears down the connection to the
     # client.
-The default value mirrors sshd at 3
     keep_alive_interval: 15
     keep_alive_count_max: 3